Terms and Conditions for Exhibiting

 - Any certificates in respect of any activities carried out by the exhibitor in connection with their exhibition area, these include but are not limited to Health and Hygiene, Risk Assessments, Gas Safety Certificates, Temporary Event Notices

-- Refunding any fees for any reason, other than cancellation of the event, this includes act of God or terrorism
+- Refunding any fees for any reason, other than cancellation of the event, unless act of God, terrorism, or force majeure

 - No permission has been granted for music to be played from any exhibition area unless it has been previously agreed in writing.